How to find your hurt

 The best way to heal this hurt

 Do you have an area of life that isn't working?

 Are you having a difficult time?
 Do you have a relationship or an area of life that isn't working?
 Would you like to have this area clear up?
 You can.
-The best way to do this is to work directly with Bill Ferguson and attend our weekend workshop, Return To The Heart.
-You can also participate in our Mastery Program.
+The best way to do this is to work directly with Bill Ferguson.
+You can also attend our weekend workshop, Return To The Heart, and watch our Video Course.

 You can create a great life, but you have to know how.
 Our free e-course shows you the basic steps.
 As you work with the lessons, you change your life.